Seniors With Terminal Illness: Crucial Info for Patients and Loved Ones About Dealing With End-Stage Medical Conditions

 When making your plan, think about where and how you want to be cared for, especially as your illness progresses and makes you less independent.
 Be realistic about your options, reflecting on your discussions with your doctors.
 And consider who you want to be around, what kind of spiritual support you'll need (if any), and who might be able to carry some of the burden on your behalf.

 Also, remember that there may come a point at which you no longer have the physical and/or mental ability to inform people of your wishes or to handle your own affairs.
 That's why it's a good idea to explore giving someone you trust power of attorney (POA).
 It's also smart to prepare advance directives so that there are no questions about your wishes when it comes to end-of-life medical decisions.

 Planning all of this stuff now will help you and your family; things will just feel a little easier for everyone.
 And if you have the financial resources to afford it, you can even hire a care manager to help arrange and coordinate all aspects of your care going forward.
 A care manager can act as your advocate, interacting with you, your loved ones, your doctors, and other people who are part of your support team.

 6. Decide who to tell.

 Mortality isn't an easy subject to discuss.
-In fact, according to one survey, even though more than 90 percent of people believe it's important to discuss end-of-life care with loved ones, only about a third of people actually ever have.12 But, of course, being diagnosed with a terminal illness kind of forces the issue.
+In fact, according to a survey by The Conversation Project, even though more than 90 percent of people believe it's important to discuss end-of-life care with loved ones, only about a third of people actually ever have.
+But, of course, being diagnosed with a terminal illness kind of forces the issue.

 So it's normal to feel apprehensive about sharing your news with others.
 But even though telling people that you're terminally ill can be hard, it can also provide some comfort.
 After all, it can relieve you of some of the mental burden you've been carrying around, and it can deepen your connections with the people who care about you.